Trig M Track: The best beginner hike in Canterbury

 Looking out to the north is the Craigieburn Range.
 Mountains for miles.
 To the east, if it’s not too hazy you can see out to Christchurch and over the Canterbury Plains.
 Views stretch over the Rakaia Valley, Mt Hutt and surrounding mountain ranges.
 Lake Lyndon is down below with Mt Lyndon directly across.
 Once you’ve been up there and take in the sights you’ll know immediately that your effort was totally worth it!

 Of course with views like that, there are plenty of photo opportunities and more than enough room to move around capturing different angles and scenes.
-You can find some rocks to sit on and if you’ve gone on a sunny day, I recommend bringing a polarizer if you have a camera.

 The Descent